Amir380-A/Resources-for-Web3/README.md

 - Truffle or HardHat frameworks
 - OpenZeppelin for the standardization of the Smart Contract.
 - MetaMask- wallet extension
+- Ether.js or Web3.js for interacting with the Blockchain.
 - Chainlink- for bringing the off-chain data to the on-chain Smart - Contracts (Blockchain) through fetching any desired data from   APIs and getting it on-chain.